 Program Funding and Support

-The Mill Creek Volunteer Water Quality Monitoring Program was made possible by generous grants and funding from Patagonia, Butler County Storm Water District, and Northern Kentucky University.
+The Mill Creek Volunteer Water Quality Monitoring Program is made possible by generous funding from Butler County Storm Water District.
 We are very grateful to the Butler County Water & Sewer Department and their supportive staff for providing the lab space and direction for the program.
-Support through advancement in technology is provided by RA Consultants, LLC and Liquid.
+Support through advancement in technology is provided by RA Consultants, LLC.
 The Council thanks the committed volunteers for their dedication to making this program successful.

 Water Quality Trends